 - 1.01 This application relates to a grade II listed dwelling, estimated to date from the 18th-century.
-It is constructed of red brick to the ground floor, with white weatherboarding to the first-floor, under a tiled, gambrel roof. - 1.02 The building lies within Teston conservation area and is positioned in a prominent location, such that it front and rear elevations are equally visible.
+It is constructed of red brick to the ground floor, with white weatherboarding to the first-floor, under a tiled, gambrel roof. - 1.02 The building lies within Teston conservation area and is positioned in a prominent location, and on to the road, such that it front and rear elevations are equally visible.
 The site is classed as open countryside in the local plan, although it is actually position in a location surrounded by built development within the village.